Adaptive and Robust Multi-Task Learning: Introduction

-\paragraph{Related work} Our work relates to a vast literature on integrative data analysis.
+\paragraph*{Related work} Our work relates to a vast literature on integrative data analysis \citep{Len02}.
 A classical example is simultaneous estimation of multiple Gaussian means.
-The specification of our method in this scenario is related to various shrinkage estimates \citep{JSt61,EMo72,EMo73,DJH92}.
+The specification of our method in this scenario is related to various shrinkage estimates \citep{JSt61,EMo72,DJH92}.
 See \Cref{sec-warmup} for more discussions.
-An extension of multi-task mean estimation is linear regression with multiple responses \citep{BFr97}, which is a special form of multi-task linear regression with shared covariates. \cite{COS15} studied Stein-type shrinkage estimates for multi-task linear regression with Gaussian data. \cite{NWa08}, \cite{OWJ11}, \cite{LPV11}, \cite{TSo16}, \cite{AOC19}, \cite{MSB19}, \cite{ZLZ19} and \cite{CLX21} investigated high-dimensional (generalized) linear MTL where the tasks have similar sparsity patterns.
-There are also MTL approaches proposed to enforce other types of model similarities such as clustering structures \citep{EPo04,EMP05,JBV08}, low-rank structures \citep{AZh05,AEP08,KDa12}, among others.
-Another active area of integrative data analysis is transfer learning, which extracts knowledge from source task(s) to help better solve a different but relevant target task.
-Results of transfer learning are established for linear models \citep{YZW20,LCL20,TJJ21}, sparse (generalized) linear models \citep{Bas21,LHL21,TFe21} and nonparametric models \citep{KMar21,CWe21,RCS21}.
-The above list is far from exhaustive.
+An extension of multi-task mean estimation is linear regression with multiple responses \citep{BFr97}, which is a special form of multi-task linear regression with shared covariates. \cite{COS15} studied Stein-type shrinkage estimates for multi-task linear regression with Gaussian data. \cite{NWa08}, \cite{OWJ11}, \cite{LPV11}, \cite{TSo16}, \cite{AOC19}, \cite{MSB19}, \cite{XBa21} and \cite{CLX21} investigated high-dimensional (generalized) linear MTL where the tasks have similar sparsity patterns.
+There are also MTL approaches proposed to enforce other types of model similarities such as clustering structures \citep{EPo04,EMP05,JBV08,MPS16}, low-rank structures \citep{AZh05,AEP08,KDa12}, among others.
+The above list is far from being exhaustive.

-Our study is largely motivated by the great empirical success in MTL with parameter augmentation \citep{EPo04,JSR10,CZY11} and most recently, personalized federated learning \citep{LST20,KMA21}.
+Our study is largely motivated by the great empirical success in MTL with parameter augmentation \citep{EPo04,JSR10,CZY11}.
 Our idea of non-smooth regularization originates from the seminal works by \cite{DJH92} and \cite{DJo94} on adaptive sparse estimation.
-Beyond the coordinate-wise sparsity of vectors, recent studies have developed the sum of $\ell_2$ penalties to promote column-wise sparsity in matrix estimation problems such as robust PCA \citep{LLY10,MTr11,XCS12} and robust low-rank MTL \citep{PTJ10,CZY11,CLY12}.
+Beyond the coordinate-wise sparsity of vectors, recent studies have developed the sum of $\ell_2$ penalties to promote column-wise sparsity in matrix estimation problems such as robust PCA \citep{LLY10,MTr11,XCS12} and robust low-rank MTL \citep{PTJ10,CZY11}.
 Our design of the penalty is closely related to theirs.
 The ARMUL penalty also looks similar to the group lasso penalty $\sum_{ \ell = 1 }^d ( \sum_{ j = 1 }^m |\theta_{j \ell}|^2 )^{1/2}$ for variable selection in sparse MTL \citep{LPV11}.
 While the group lasso sums up the norms of rows (variables), ours does that to the columns (tasks).